VitSimon/urlshort/README.md

 ## Usage

-Webserver is accessible from port **80** via your browser with use of your IP for external network (inside Podman network access via container alias and port 8080)
+Webserver is accessible from port **80** via your browser with use of your IP for external network (inside Podman network access via container alias and port 8080).
+Database with URIs and codes is stored in: **./urlshortdata/shortener.db** .

 ### Create short link for URI